Contextual Thompson Sampling via Generation of Missing Data: Experiments

 \section{Experiments}

-\paragraph{Problem settings.} We consider two meta-bandit settings.
-In both, $T=500$, $|\MC{A}| = 10$, outcomes $Y$ are binary, and $R(y) = y$.
-Our \textsc{synthetic} setting uses a Bayesian logistic regression data generating process with a 2-dimensional task vector $Z$ and 5-dimensional contexts $X$.
-Our \textsc{semi-synthetic} setting is designed to mimic a cold-start news recommendation setting and uses the MIcrosoft News Dataset \citep{wu2020mind}; Here $Z$ consists of the article headlines, contexts $X$ are 5-dimensional user features, and $Y$ represents whether or not the user clicked on a recommended article.
-See Appendix \ref{app:dgp} for more details.
+\bo{Problem setting.} Throughout, $T=500$, $|\MC{A}| = 10$,\footnote{Recommendation options are often from a pre-filtered set~\citep{davidson2010youtube,covington2016deep}.} outcomes $Y$ are binary, $R(y) = y$, and $Z$ has separate components $Z^{(a)} \in \real^2$ for each action.
+Our \textsc{synthetic} setting uses a Bayesian logistic regression data-generating process with contexts $X \in \real^5$.
+Our \textsc{semi-synthetic} setting mimics a cold-start, news recommendation setting using the MIcrosoft News Dataset \citep{wu2020mind}; $Z^{(a)}$ consists of article headline text, contexts $X \in \real^5$ are user features, and $Y \in \{0, 1 \}$ represents whether user click on a recommendation.
+See Appendix \ref{app:dgp} for details.

-\paragraph{Bandit algorithms.} The sequence model used in generative Thompson sampling (TS-Gen) is a simple multi-layer perceptron-based sequence model which takes as input the prior information $Z$, a summary statistic for the history, and the current context $X$, and outputs a distribution over $Y$.
-In the \textsc{semi-synthetic} setting, we additionally embed the article text $Z$ using DistilBERT \citep{sanh2019distilbert} before feeding it into our sequence model.
-For the policy class $\Pi^*$, we choose a simple logistic policy class for our \textsc{synthetic} setting and a XGBoost-like, tree based policy class for our \textsc{semi-synthetic} setting.
-We compute regret against the best fitting policy in each class for the respective setting.
-We further examine the choice of policy class in App. \ref{sec:policy_class}.

-We compare to several baselines.
-Three baselines use the same sequence model $p_\theta$ as TS-Gen, but use alternative, non-autoregresive ways to select the next action: 1) \textsc{Greedy} deterministically selects the actions predicted by $p_\theta$ to have the greatest next reward.
-2) \textsc{Epsilon-greedy} acts the same as \textsc{Greedy} with probability $0.9$ and with probability $0.1$ selects an action uniformly at random.
-3) \textsc{Softmax} uses softmax/Boltzmann exploration \citep{cesa2017boltzmann}, which is akin to the PreDeTor-$\tau$ algorithm from \citet{predetor}.
-Finally, we also compare to linear Thompson sampling (TS-Linear) with an uninformative prior \citep{agrawal2013thompson} and LinUCB \citep{li2010contextual}.